FAQ

 The most likely reason a commission is not accepted has nothing to do with the commission; it’s just that the artist is fully booked.

-Secondly, when deciding which commissions to accept, the artist is thinking about how the work resulting from the commission would fit into the existing collection and whether it offers the artist—and viewers—new aesthetic or conceptual perspectives compared to what has been done before.
+Secondly, when deciding which commissions to accept, the artist is thinking about how the work resulting from the commission would fit into the existing collection and whether it offers the artist—and viewers—new perspectives compared to what has been done before.

 Case-specific reasons